spinnaker/dcd-spec/README.md

 un-templated changes to it.
 Stages support the inclusion of an `inheritanceControl` stanza which allows for more powerful expressions in modifying nested list elements or maps.
 Inheritance control has three different control methods, all of which require a `path` selector.
+The path selector uses JSONPath.

 * `merge`: Merge maps together or append to lists.
 * `replace`: Replace an object with a new object at a path.